gritzko/swarm-ron-docs/README.md

 Use Swarm RON!

-### History
+## History

 * 2012-2013: started as a part of the Yandex Live Letters project
+* 2014 Feb: becomes a separate project
-* 2014 October: becomes a separate project, version 0.3 is demoed (per-object logs and version vectors, not really scalable)
+* 2014 October: version 0.3 is demoed (per-object logs and version vectors, not really scalable)
 * 2015: version 0.4 is scrapped, the math is changed to avoid any version vector use
 * 2016 Feb: version 1.0 stabilizes (no v.vectors, new asymmetric client protocol)
 * 2016 May: version 1.1 gets peer-to-peer (server-to-server) sync
 * 2016 June: version 1.2 gets crypto (Merkle, entanglement)
 * 2016 October: functional generalizations (map/reduce)
 * 2016 December: cross-columnar compression
+* 2017 May: Swarm RON 2.0.0

 [2sided]: http://lexicon.ft.com/Term?term=two_sided-markets
 [super]: http://ilpubs.stanford.edu:8090/594/1/2003-33.pdf